Surveillance Evasion Through Bayesian Reinforcement Learning: CONCLUSIONS

-\section{Conclusions}
+We have conducted these experiments with both the squared exponential kernel (Alg-GPe) and Mat\'ern kernel (Alg-GPm) with $\nu = 1/2$.
+In the continuous but non-smooth Example 4, Alg-GPe still remains the best though Alg-GPm is almost as good.
+In the discontinuous Example 5, Alg-PC actually initially outperforms both GP-based algorithms though Alg-GPm eventually catches up.

+\section{CONCLUSIONS}

-We developed and numerically tested an algorithm for continuous path-planning problems with unknown random termination intensity.
-The algorithm follows a Bayesian approach, using Gaussian process regression to model the unknown surveillance intensity $K$, and applies confidence bound techniques to tackle the exploration-exploitation dilemma.
-The use of GP-regression leverages the spatial correlations in $K$, resulting in a more efficient learning from capture events.
-While our experimental results are very promising, we do not currently have the proof of convergence and upper bound on the cumulative regret.
-We hope that the graph-theoretic UCB proofs \cite{azar2017minimax} can be extended to cover edge-correlations and ultimately to our continuous setting.
+We developed and numerically tested three algorithms (Alg-D, Alg-PC, and Alg-GP) for continuous path-planning problems with unknown random termination/capture intensity.
+These algorithms follow a Bayesian approach to model the surveillance intensity $K$ and then apply confidence bound techniques to tackle the exploration-exploitation dilemma.
+The GP-regression used in Alg-GP leverages the spatial correlations in $K$ and usually results in more efficient learning from captures -- particularly when the GP covariance kernel is chosen to reflect the smoothness of the actual $K$.
+While our experimental results are very promising, we do not currently have a proof of convergence and rigorous upper bound on the cumulative regret.
+We hope that the graph-theoretic UCB proofs \citep{azar2017minimax} can be extended to cover edge-correlations and ultimately to our continuous setting.